Pemba (chalk)

 Pemba is a tapered, round-shaped piece of chalk made of limestone that may have different colors, used ritualistically in Afro-Brazilian religions such as Candomblé, Umbanda, Quimbanda and Quiumbanda.

-Its main function in rituals is for the writing of the crossed out point, being a sacred spelling may have different geometric shapes and traces, which represents a certain phalanx of spirits or guide.
+Its main function in rituals is for the writing of the crossed out point.
+Being a sacred spelling, it may have different geometric shapes and traces, which represents a certain phalanx of spirits or guide.

 In Candomblé, the points are referred to the different orishas that are worshiped.
 The powder has use for energy cleansing and protection rituals.